Sephora Data Analysis For Select ELC Brands

 Background and Introduction

 Estee Lauder Companies (ELC) is a high-end beauty company that was founded in 1946 and became a publicly traded corporation in 1995.
-Currently, ELC has 30 beauty brands in its portfolio.
+Currently, data shows ELC has 30 beauty brands in its portfolio.

 Since going public, ELC has heavily focused on growing their brand portfolio through several acquisitions.
 However, ELC is still focused on maintaining and growing legacy brands (i.e., brands that were part of the portfolio prior to going public), as they are vital to the corporation.